knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/task/TestIndexFilesByIndexName.md

 All files relevant to a specific indexer can be indexed and reindexed.
 Other indices will not be touched.

-To index, we first create three documents, each with one file and version, using the import task, which does not index:
+To index, we first create three documents, each with one file and version, using the import task with query param `index=false`:

  - using type: [text](- "#type");